UX/UI Design

 In-depth interviews

 With laboratory personnel to gather insights about workflows and pain points.
-The graphical style appears obsolete, creating a perception of outdated technology.

 On-site lab observations